-The laboratory should investigate the root cause, patient impact and corrective action but a response to CLEP is not required.
+The laboratory should investigate the root cause, patient impact and implement corrective action.
+A response to CLEP is not required.
 Documentation of the investigation should be available for review during the on-site survey.

 Investigation of unacceptable PT performance and LER